PaulTreanor/paultreanor.com/pages/codespaces.md

 ---

-# CodeSpaces, Beyond local dev.
+# CodeSpaces - Beyond local dev

 *This blog post is based on a talk I gave at a recent BelfastJS meetup (which was great fun!).
-Since the talk wasn't recorded, I compiled the slides and some notes into a visual blog post.*
+Since the talk wasn't recorded, I compiled the slides and some notes into a blog post.*

 ---------------------